 There’s something about physically writing things down that helps declutter your brain.

-Once everything is on paper (or a laptop because hey, it’s 2017) it becomes MUCH easier to sort through your thoughts and feel less negative about everything.
+Once everything is on paper (or a laptop) it becomes easier to sort through your thoughts and feel more positive about everything.

-Have you every opened up a messy closet and thought to yourself, O.M.G., where do I begin?!
+Have you ever opened up a messy closet and thought to yourself, O.M.G., where do I begin?!

-So you decide to take the bull by the horns and pull everything out of the closet to sort through and declutter it?
+So, you decide to take the bull by the horns and pull everything out of the closet to sort through it?

-- What you have (why did I buy so many Beanie babies?)
+- How much stuff you have (why did I buy so many Beanie babies?)

 - What you want to get rid of (Suzanne Somers Thighmaster… need I say more?)